Moodybleu/pet-pal/README.old.md

 ## Installation instruction
 1. Fork and clone repository
-2 .In your terminal run npm i (this will install all dependancies) (if they're not there, touch a .gitignore file and add your node_modules folder)
+2. In your terminal run npm i (this will install all dependancies) (if they're not there, touch a .gitignore file and add your node_modules folder)
 3. Run NPM start and start your coding